jerryhgladinet/docs/deploy/source/chapter05.rst

 .. image:: _static/image059.png

-Tenant Administrator will see the files and folders view by default upon initial login.
+The Tenant Administrator will see the files and folders view by default upon initial login.

 .. image:: _static/image060.png